Is that a new techno sound upstairs, or has your old cat just gone over the brink?

 - Regular exercise and sensory stimulation

-The upside of all this?
 There’s a lot of help out there.
-The downside?
-Zeroing in on the most important problems and medicating appropriately can be tough.
+But zeroing in on the most important problems and medicating appropriately can be tough.

-Please don’t give your cat supplements without checking it out with your veterinarian.
-Don’t give your cat your mother’s Alzheimer’s meds.
-This can be very dangerous.
-The drugs I mentioned may not all be compatible, and your cat may have particular medical problems that put some of these drugs on the “caution” list.
-This is by no means an exhaustive treatment list.
-If people have the finances, for example, I like to treat hyperthyroidism with radio-iodine therapy.
+The drugs mentioned above may not all be compatible, and your cat may have particular medical problems that put some of these drugs on the “caution” list.